Mina Pandey

-Mina Pandey (also Meena, also Pande; born 11 May 1952, in Bethan-2, Ramechhap) is a Nepali politician and a member of the House of Representatives of the Federal Parliament of Nepal.
-She is also a member of the State Affairs and Good Governance Committee of the parliament.
+Mina Pandey (11 May 1952 – 30 May 2023) was a Nepali politician and a member of the House of Representatives of the Federal Parliament of Nepal.
+She was also a member of the State Affairs and Good Governance Committee of the parliament.
 She was elected from Nepali Congress under the proportional representation system.

+Pandey was born in Bethan-2, Ramechhap on 11 May 1952.

 In the 2013 Constituent Assembly election, she was a candidate for Nepali Congress in the Sarlahi-2 constituency.

+Pandey died on 30 May 2023, at the age of 71.